L0g1kL1f3/sin_-it/README.md

 Would like to take this oportunaty to thank, my teacher Alberto Romero and his teacher assistences Carmelo Gragera, Julia Martinez Tapia and Jhon Moncaleano.
-Thank you for your pacience, to deal with someone like me I am sure you are not paied well enough... yet some how you still manage to help me and give me feedback.
+Thank you for your pacience, to deal with someone like me I am sure you are not paid well enough... yet some how you still manage to help me and give me feedback.

 Thank you.